Repairing Small Holes & Chips in Brick

 - Take some rough sandpaper and sand surface to even it out with the rest of the firebrick.

-- Run the First Firing Cycle ( See first-firing.pdf in the Operation Section).
+- Run the First Firing Cycle ( See first-firing.pdf in the Operation Section or see this search link).

-- You can brush on hardener or facing afterward if you desire.
+- You can brush on brick facing afterward if you desire.